Ooni Volt: Electrify Your Pizza Experience - Don't Miss Out!

 Those who love to bake pastries and other goods will wonder why sometimes, pizza dough tastes a bit bland or textured.

-Although the distinct flavor of the dough is part of its character, the reason might be the lack of eggs.
+Although the distinct flavor of the pizza dough is part of its character, the reason might be the lack of eggs.

 If you spend a lot of time in the kitchen, this might shock you because many delicious food items have eggs.
 And, of course, a good pizza is delicious.